-Associate Professor of French, Affiliated Faculty of Comparative Literature and Critical Theory
+Associate Professor of French, Affiliated Faculty of African American and African Studies, Comparative Literature and Critical Theory

 Education and Degree(s):

 - Ph.D., Comparative Literature (French, Wolof, English), University of California, Berkeley

 Tobias Warner’s research explores points of friction in the globalization of literary cultures.
 Trained as a comparatist, his work is grounded in the study of modern African literatures with a particular focus on Senegal.